ELRC 15 Delaware County

 Guidelines

 You must submit an application to the ELRC to see if you meet the guidelines for the subsidized child care program.
+CLICK HERE to see if you qualify and to apply.

 CLICK HERE for Application in English.